 There are two emitters in the E03R.
 The white is a Match CA18, and the red is an Everlight 2835.
 I haven’t experienced the Match CA18 before.
 Both are behind a lightly frosted TIR.

-With the switch on top, the white is on the right hand side.
+With the switch on top, the white is on the right-hand side.
 In the photo below, the switch is “up” and at left (facing you) is the white, with red being the more clear of the two.

 These beamshots are always with the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These photos are taken at floor level and the beam hits the ceiling around 9 feet away.

 Tint vs BLF-348 (KillzoneFlashlights.com 219b version) (affiliate link)

-I compare everything to the KillzoneFlashlights.com 219b BLF-348, because it’s inexpensive and has the best tint!
+I compare everything to the KillzoneFlashlights.com 219b BLF-348 because it’s inexpensive and has the best tint!

 Conclusion